20 play suggestions with the Pop it's!

-I still think they are great fun for fine and sensory motor skills.
-There is so much more than just popping possible.”
+I still think they're great for fine motor and sensory skills.
+There's so much more to them than just popping.

-With this call on facebook a beautiful and very creative collection of ideas has been created about what you can do with the pop it.
-Enough reasons not to leave them in fabrics!
+This Facebook post has generated a wonderful and incredibly creative collection of ideas for all sorts of things you can do with Pop-Its.
+Plenty of reasons not to leave them in fabric!
 Get them out of the closet and offer them in a new way.
-Maybe this will stimulate the imagination for your own ideas?!
+Perhaps this will spark your imagination for some ideas of your own!

 Kim:

-1. Put different liquids in a circle (water, oil, yoghurt, gel, etc.) Possibly with food colouring in it.
-And then let the kids tap with their fingers and see what happens when the liquids mix together.
-(A pipette, brush, spoon is a nice addition) You can also just make it about the colour aspect and work with different colours of paint that can be mixed like that.
-If you don't want a wet mess, it is also nice with coloured rice, for example.
-But a towel underneath will already absorb a lot because the quantities are small.
+1. Place various liquids in a circle (water, oil, yogurt, gel, etc.).
+Perhaps add some food coloring.
+Then have the children tap their fingers and see what happens when the liquids mix.
+(A pipette, brush, or spoon are great additions.)
+You can also focus solely on the color aspect and use different colors of paint that can be mixed together.
+If you don't want a wet mess, colored rice is also a good idea.
+However, a towel underneath will absorb a lot because the amounts are small.

 Petra: